Create a Killer Resume and Cover Letter

 What You Do

 Focusing on the type of role/position you want as your new job drives the focus of this resume.
-If you worked in Marketing and Sales but want to focus on the Marketing side, then your resume should be a functional design with a focus on your marketing skills.
+If you have worked in marketing and sales but want to focus on the marketing side, then your resume should be functionally designed focusing on your marketing skills.

 Where You Work

-Maybe it’s not about what you do, but where you do it (meaning your industry).
-In that case, you will want your resume to focus on industry-specific skills versus role-specific skills.
+Maybe it’s not about what you do but where you do it (your industry).
+In that case, you will want your resume to focus on industry versus role-specific skills.
 This is still considered a skills-based resume (like the one above), just different skills focus.

 Keeping Track

-Okay, you’ve got these great multiple resumes, now you just need to keep track of which one you’ve sent to who.
-If you read our post on using Indeed.com you will know that most sites allow you to upload your resume.
+Okay, you’ve got these great multiple resumes.
+Now, you just need to keep track of which one you’ve sent to whom.
+If you read our post on using Indeed.com, you will know that most sites allow you to upload your resume.

 A few will allow you to upload multiple documents and resumes.
-Most of these are company career sites and not search engines.
-There are a few platforms like Huntr or you can use the good old-fashioned spreadsheet like Google Docs spreadsheet app which is free.
+Most of these are company career sites, not search engines.
+There are a few platforms like Huntr, or you can use a good old-fashioned spreadsheet, like the free Google Docs spreadsheet app.

 Best Resources